kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: sms_url

-      The URL Twilio will request when receiving an incoming SMS message to the sandbox number.
+      The URL Telapi will request when receiving an incoming SMS message to the sandbox number.

    .. attribute:: sms_method